q4niel/MC-Strawberry/readme.md

 # MC Strawberry
 A collection of simple <!---batch/-->shell scripts designed to help you download and install a variety of Minecraft assets from their official sources.
 This project does not include any assets themselves, but automates the process of fetching them from the official download sites.
+These assets are selected based on my personal preference for client-side enhancements that I believe improve the Minecraft experience.

 ## Install Guide
 1. **Prerequisites**: